Volcanic dive sites

 Hot Spot Volcanism: The Birth of Islands from Volcanoes

 Not all volcanoes lie on plate boundaries.
-There are a number of “hot spots” distributed over the earth: places where lava escapes because the pressure from a magma chamber below is too great and the crust is too thin.
-This spot stays in one place, while the plates drift – so one island after another can grow from the same hotspot.
+There are a number of “hot spots” around the world: places where lava emerges because the pressure from an underlying magma chamber is too great and the crust is too thin.
+This spot remains in one place, while the plates drift – so one island after another can grow out of the same hotspot.

-The Canary Islands emerged from such a hotspot – the first about 20 million years ago (that was shortly after the dinosaurs died out, geologically speaking…) The youngest islands of La Palma and El Hierro are only about two million years old, and they are also the most volcanically active today.
+The Canary Islands emerged from such a hotspot – the first about 20 million years ago (that was shortly after the extinction of the dinosaurs, geologically speaking…) The youngest islands, La Palma and El Hierro, are only around two million years old, and they are also the most volcanically active today.
 In 2010 the underwater volcano Tagoro in front of El Hierro erupted, in 2021 an as yet unnamed volcano in the Cumbre Vieja volcanic chain on La Palma.

 Earth history to touch

-In volcanic landscapes such as on La Palma, you can marvel at the history of the earth over millions of years.
+In volcanic landscapes such as La Palma, you can marvel at millions of years of geological history.

 Diving in the Canaries

-The Canary Islands are a diving paradise in southern Europe, located next to the African continent in the Atlantic.
+The Canary Islands are a diving paradise in southern Europe, located next to the African continent in the Atlantic Ocean.

 The northernmost islands are the oldest.
 Lanzarote was formed 15-20 million years ago, and yet another volcano erupted in modern times: The Timanfaya spewed for more than five years from 1730 to 1736.
 The area is now a much-visited national park.
 Underwater Lanzarote has a lot to offer from the lava flows in the north to the reef at Playa Chica – the lava caves are outstanding.
-Fuerteventura, the other ancient island, has been eroded by the fierce winds and heavy seas.
-You can still dive nicely there: between the islands or in Morro Jable on the moray eel reef.
+Fuerteventura, the other old island, has almost been shaved away by erosion caused by the strong winds and heavy seas.
+Nevertheless, you can still go diving there: between the islands or in Morro Jable on the moray eel reef.

 Gran Canaria, around 15 million years old, is incredibly scenic.
-The schools of fish are particularly noticeable here, and there are some interesting wrecks off the coast.
+The many schools of fish are particularly striking here, and there are some interesting wrecks off the coast.

-After all, Tenerife is already 12 million years old – the highest mountain in Spain, the Teide, is still volcanically active.
+Tenerife is also 12 million years old – but Spain’s highest mountain, Mount Teide, is still volcanically active.
 The last time there was a small eruption in the Teide massif was in 1909 – from a geological point of view that was yesterday.
 Therefore, the Teide is also meticulously monitored, should the activity increase, the population is warned.
-Of course, the popular bathing island also invites you to dive – whether from land or from a boat, there is something for every taste.
+The popular bathing island is of course also ideal for diving – whether from land or from a boat, there is something for everyone.

-La Gomera is a beautiful but unusually flat island under water.
-You can go spotting a few fish, but it’s better for hiking than diving.
+La Gomera is a beautiful island, but unusually shallow underwater.
+You can go fish-watching, but it is better suited to hiking than diving.

-The geologically young islands of La Palma and El Hierro offer not only the landscape but also by far the most spectacular diving spots on the Canary Islands.
+The geologically young islands of La Palma and El Hierro offer the most spectacular diving spots in the Canary Islands by far.
 On El Hierro, diving is mainly done in the nature reserve, where you can admire an incredible variety of fish.
 What can live on the Canary Islands when there is no fishing is shown here.
 On La Palma it is remarkably deep from land: Shortly before the coast you can easily crack the 100m mark yourself and comfortably decompress along the seabed.
 That’s why the island attracts a community of technical divers who want to explore the depths here, in addition to the regular divers, who of course also get their money’s worth.
 The small island is best known for the volcano that raged here from September to December 2021.
-The result of this is a new lava delta on the coast, where a variety of interesting diving spots can be expected.
+The result is a new lava delta on the coast, where a variety of interesting diving spots can be expected.

 Where is it most beautiful?
 That’s not an easy question to answer… But you can get a few very good tips here: Where are the most beautiful dive sites on the Canary Islands?